LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 The `fit_position()` function is not as straightforward.
 Each card needs to fit with the previous card, but the sides which are compared are different at each position.
 Also, at positions 3, 5, 7 and 8, two sides on the card need to be checked.
-I found it was easiest to hardcode all this:
+I found it was easiest to hardcode all this.
+This is what it looks like, after some refactoring:
 {% highlight python %}
 def fit_position(self, k: int, used_k: int, rot_k: int) -> bool:
         if k == 0: